Psychologist warns it’s a major red flag if you relax by enjoying true crime stories

-Mental health specialist Dr Thema Bryant sat down with Mel Robbins on her podcast, the aptly named The Mel Robbins Podcast to chat about how people can reconnect and heal themselves after experiencing hardship.
+Psychologist Dr Thema Bryant sat down with Mel Robbins on her podcast, the aptly named The Mel Robbins Podcast, to chat about how people can reconnect and heal themselves after experiencing hardship.

-During the episode Dr Bryant revealed those who consume violent media may do so for a very specific reason: it might be because the trauma of it all is familiar to them.
+But during the episode Dr Bryant revealed those who consume violent media may do so for a very specific reason: it might be because the trauma of it all is familiar to them.

 She said: “If your idea of relaxing before you go to sleep is to watch three episodes of Law and Order, [then] I would encourage you to think about 'why is trauma relaxing to me'?"

 So, if this sounds like you, then you may be in need of some pretty serious counselling.

 Dr Bryant continued: "Some of us grew up in high stress [situations], so people mistake peace for boring.
 To come home to yourself you have to lean into the discomfort because it’s gonna feel unfamiliar."